9 Top Attractions & Things to Do in Tallinn, Estonia

 3. Tallinn TV Tower

 Proudly standing 314 meters in the clouds, the Tallinn TV Tower is a must-visit attraction in Estonia.
-Tourists can get panoramic views of Tallinn and the Gulf of Finland from the tower's observation deck on the 21st floor.
+A visit to the observation deck on the 21st floor is one of the most popular things to do.
+Tourists can get panoramic views of Tallinn and the Gulf of Finland.
 You won't want to forget your camera when sightseeing here.

 Craving an adrenaline rush?
 Check out the Tallinn TV Tower's Walk on the Edge experience.
 It will strap you into a harness and let you walk along the ledge of the tower's outdoor terrace.
 You can even dangle your feet over the 175-meter drop.
 Don't look down!